-Join Michael Lehman for an in-depth discussion in this video Exploring commercially available things, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Exploring commercially available things, part of Android App Development: Internet of Things.

 - First up, let's take a look at some existing commercial things that you can use right now.
 These include smart home devices, medical devices, wearables, and all kinds of gadgets.
 All of these devices connect to your Android phone using either WiFi or Bluetooth, pacifically Bluetooth low energy, sometimes know as Bluetooth smart.
 In this course, we'll just call it either Bluetooth or BLE for short.
 Let's go take a look at some existing devices.
 We'll begin with that kaptur band I was mentioning earlier.
 This is a simple wrist band, that essentially consist of a microphone sensor, some memory, and a Bluetooth radio.

 It sits and records in a loop, 60 seconds, and whenever you tap it, it captures that 60 seconds, and sends it to your device.
 One of the most well-known internet of things is the Phillips Hue Lighting System.
 As you can see down here on the right, there's a switch, a hub, and LED lights.
 We'll be using the Philips Hue Lighting System in one of our apps here in this course.
 We're going to build an app that allows you to change the color of the lights in your room, by tapping on your Android wear watch.